-Mary Dyer willingly walked to the gallows and hung 355 years ago as the first woman martyr on American soil.
+Mary Dyer willingly walked to the gallows and was hanged 357 years ago as the first woman martyr on American soil.
 She had waited her turn at the gallows before.
 She watched her fellow Quakers die while she stood with a noose around her own neck.
 The first time, the noose was removed due to a last minute appeal from her son.
 She’d been warned to leave Massachusetts and never come back, but years later she came back to appeal for religious freedom.

 Born in England, Mary Dyer married Puritan William Dyer in 1633.
 They immigrated to Massachusetts where William became a freeman of the Massachusetts Bay Company and held many important positions.
 They were admitted to the Boston church two years later.
 Mary was described as “fair” and “comely.”